alifatahi/Laravel-Cheatsheet-Tutorial/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

-## About This
+## About Laravel Cheatsheet Tutorial

-Every Day I Learned New Things From Books Or Videos and Other Tutorial and Now I Decide to Have All Of Them On 1 Place So Other People Can Use :)
+Every Day I Learned New Things From Books Or Videos and Other Tutorials and Now I Decide to Have All Of Theme in 1 Place So Other People Can Use :smile:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).

-Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
-A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.
+Every Tutorial is On Separate Modules